itdxer/neupy/site/docs/layers/basics.rst

     ...     layers.Convolution((16, 3, 1)),
     ... )

-Each of the convolutional layers takes one mandatory argument that defines convolutional filter.
-Input argument contains three integers ``(number of filters, number of rows, number of columns)``.
-Information about the stack size takes from the previous layer.

 Convolutional layer has a few other attributes that you can modify.
-You can check the :layer:`Convolutional <Convolution>` layer's documentation and find more information about this layer type.
+You can check the :layer:`Convolutional <Convolution>` layer's documentation and find more information about its arguments.

 Pooling
 -------